$p$-wave superconductivity and Josephson current in $p$-wave unconventional magnet/$s$-wave superconductor hybrid systems: Summary and Conclusion

 We have studied SDOS at the [100] edge in PUM-SCs.
 We have shown that zero-energy flat bands can exist owing to the noncollinear spin structure in the $zx$-plane, and then $p$-wave magnetic order can generate $p$-wave superconductivity.
 We note that noncollinear spin structure in the $xy$-plane can also lead to zero-energy flat bands at the [100] edge.
 Similar behavior has already been theoretically proposed in a one-dimensional spin helix/$s$-wave SC hybrid system~\cite{KlinovajaPRL2013} and magnetic chain~\cite{EbisuPRB2015}.
 Indeed, our results are qualitatively consistent with these previous works~\cite{BrauneckerPRB2010,NakosaiPRB2013,MartinPRB2012,NadjPRB2013,EbisuPRB2015}.

 We have also investigated the Josephson current in superconducting junctions with PUM-SCs.
 In the high-transparency limit, in PUM-SC/spin-singlet $s$-wave SC Josephson junctions, even though $p$-wave superconductivity emerges in PUM-SCs, the first harmonics term $I_{1}$ does not vanish owing to the coupling of spin-singlet $s$-wave superconductivity on both sides of the junctions.
 Then, since the amplitude of $I_{1}$ can be suppressed, $\varphi$-junctions can be realized.
 In PUM-SC/PUM-SC Josephson junctions, because even-frequency spin-triplet odd-parity pair amplitudes can be coupled on both sides of the junctions, the current phase relations of the Josephson current can be determined by the edge states of PUM-SCs.
 In the low transparency limit, the maximum Josephson current can be saturated at low temperature in PUM-SC/spin-singlet $s$-wave SC junctions.
 It originates from the coupling of even-frequency spin-singlet even-parity pairings on both sides of the junctions.
 In PUM-SC/PUM-SC Josephson junctions, the resulting Josephson current $I_\mathrm{c}$ clearly depends on the absence or the presence of the edge states.
-Our findings indicate that spin-triplet $p$-wave superconductivity is realized in PUM-SCs; however, the nature of the $p$-wave pairing is not visible as shown in some Josephson current, owing to the remaining spin-singlet even parity pairing.
+Our findings indicate that the nature of the $p$-wave superconductivity in PUM-SC is not visible in some Josephson current, owing to the remaining spin-singlet $s$-wave pairing.
+However, zero-energy flat bands stemming from the spin-triplet $p$-wave state can contribute to the Josephson current, and this behavior can be tunable by the chemical potential, which determines the generation of zero-energy flat bands.
+Our findings indicate that PUM-SCs can be regarded as $s+p$-wave superconductors.

+In this work, we have demonstrated the specific situation: $p_x$-wave and $p_y$-wave UM, and the chemical potential at $\mu=-4t,-2t$.
+The presence of zero-energy flat bands caused by the spin-triplet $p_x$-wave superconductivity mainly plays a role in the current phase relation with higher harmonics and skewness.
+It indicates that the profile of the current phase relation is determined by the presence or absence of zero-energy flat bands stemming from spin-triplet $p_x$-wave superconductivity.
+Indeed, our findings can be applied to generic situations in distinct angles of the PUM Fermi surface tuned by $(t_{x},t_{y})$ and the chemical potential in PUMs.